 70. Scott, Dylan.
 2013.
 “The $20 Eye Surgery That Could Save the World.”
 Governing the States and Localities. http://www.governing.com/topics/health-human-services/gov-eye-surgery-that-could-save-world.html(link is external)

 71. “A regional medical-tourism hub.”
 The Economist: Intelligence Unit. http://www.eiu.com/industry/article/642338448/a-regional-medical-tourism-hub/2014-10-01(link is external)

 72. “Inspiring the Future Healthcare: Committees” ICCMR2015.org. http://www.iccmr2015.org/sub/sub0201.asp(link is external)

 73. “Internet Worldwide: Global number of worldwide Internet users 2000 – 2014” Infographic.
 Forbes. http://blogs-images.forbes.com/niallmccarthy/files/2014/08/Internet-Usage.jpg(link is external)

 74. “Economic Insights”.
 European Travel Commission Digital Portal.
 February 24, 2015

 82. Friedman, Lauren.
 2014.
-“IBM’s Watson Supercomputer May Soon Be the Best Doctor in the World.”
-Business Insider.
+“IBM’s Watson Supercomputer May Soon Be the Best Doctor in the World.(link is external)” Business Insider.

 84. Fong, Michelle.
 2014.
-“China Monitors the Internet and the Public Pays the Bill.”
+“China Monitors the Internet and the Public Pays the Bill(link is external).”
 Advocacy.

 90. Postiglione, Gerard.
 2014.
 “Asian universities are rising in the ranks.
-But opposition to foreign scholars could hold some back.”The Washington Post.
+But opposition to foreign scholars could hold some back.(link is external)”The Washington Post.